Async Rust in Three Parts

 }

-Despite its name, join_all is doing something very different from the join method we used with threads.
-There joining meant waiting on something, but here it means combining multiple "futures" together.
-We'll get to the details in Part One, but for now we can add some more prints to see that can see join_all doesn't take any time, and none of foos start running until we .await the joined future.
+Note that we don't .await each call to foo this time.
+Each un-awaited foo returns a "future", which we collect in a Vec, kind of like the Vec of thread handles above.
+But join_all is very different from the join method we used with threads.
+Previously joining meant waiting on something, but here it means combining multiple "futures" together somehow.
+We'll get to the details in Part One, but for now we can add some more prints to see that join_all doesn't take any time, and none of foos start running until we .await the joined future.

 Important Mistakes

-We can get some hints about how async works if we start making some mistakes.
-First let's try using thread::sleep instead of tokio::time::sleep in our async function:
+We can get some hints about how async works if we start making mistakes.
+First, let's try using thread::sleep instead of tokio::time::sleep in our async function:

 async fn foo(n: u64) {